 In order to return to the United States, you must have an EAD, form I-20 signed for re-entry within the past 6 months, a valid F-1 visa, a valid passport and a letter from your employer, stating that you are returning to the United States to resume employment or begin a new position.
 While no job offer is required to apply for OPT, proof of employment is necessary if you wish to travel and re-enter the United States during the OPT period.

 Should you leave the United States during OPT and require a new F-1 visa, please note that Consular Officers may reject F-1 visa applications made by students on OPT.
 Employment in the United States may be viewed as a step towards Permanent Residency.
 Students on OPT remain in F-1 status and thus must continue to prove non-immigrant intent.
 Consult with Marne or Rebecca before you make your travel.

 Employment with an International Organization

 A special situation exists for F-1 students who have been offered employment under the sponsorship of an international organization, as defined by the International Organization Immunities Act.
 Employment with organizations such as the IMF, OAS, World Bank, and Inter-American Development Bank, etc. may be authorized to students who maintain valid F-1 status.
 Please come to the Center for Global Engagement for a complete list of these organizations.

 Students may use this employment option full-time during any school breaks.
 There is no waiting period prior to filing.

 In order to obtain authorization for employment under this category, an F-1 student must first obtain an offer letter from the international organization and a written certification that the employment is within the scope of the organization's sponsorship.
-The student must then file an application for employment authorization with USCIS with the help of Marne or Lisa.
+The student must then file an application for employment authorization with USCIS with the help of Marne or Rebecca.
 The application process may take up to 90 days.
 Upon approval, the student will receive an Employment Authorization Document (EAD).